-The Cedar Crest College Alumnae Hall of Fame was established by President Elizabeth Meade, during her inauguration in 2019, to pay tribute to alumnae who have distinguished themselves in their professional or personal lives and have demonstrated support for Cedar Crest College.
+The Cedar Crest College Alumnae Hall of Fame was established by President Elizabeth Meade, during her inauguration in 2019, to pay tribute to alumnae who have distinguished themselves in their professional or personal lives and/or have demonstrated support for Cedar Crest College.

 The opening ceremony took place on Friday, April 26, 2019 in Blaney Hall, where the Hall of Fame is located.
 Click here to watch each honorees remarks and view photos from the evening.

-This year’s inductees have exemplary accomplishments in either career achievements, personal honors, awards, accomplishments or publications, leadership service to the community on a local, national, or global level, or personal achievement or accomplishment, and have demonstrated past or present service to Cedar Crest College.
+The 2019 inductees have exemplary accomplishments in either career achievements, personal honors, awards, accomplishments or publications, leadership service to the community on a local, national, or global level, or personal achievement or accomplishment, and have demonstrated past or present service to Cedar Crest College.

 Each of these honorees will remain members of the Cedar Crest College Alumnae Hall of Fame for life, but a new class will be inducted every three years, during Reunion Weekend, beginning in 2022.
 Click here to learn more about future plans and the Hall of Fame criteria.